Calvindd2f/Proactive-Issues/Template/readme.md

 *For example.

-+1 *Ticket Closed = Sends Contact msg with copy paste template ; sets status to closed ; fills an other fields as required.
+1.) *Ticket Closed = Sends Contact msg with copy paste template ; sets status to closed ; fills an other fields as required.*

-+2 *Follow Up = Sends contact copy paste msg ; sets status to Waiting on response ; done
+2.) *Follow Up = Sends contact copy paste msg ; sets status to Waiting on response ; done*